I have to dispose of all my resources to get Medicaid.

 Assets owned by a living trust are vulnerable to nursing homes costs and are counted when determining financial eligibility.
 However, other types of trusts may be used to protect assets.

 This is not a Medicaid rule, but a federal tax rule.
-The federal gift tax rule permits persons to give up to $12,000 per year per donee without filing a federal gift tax return.
-If gifts are made that are over this limit, a gift tax return must be filed, but normally gift taxes are not owed because of the lifetime gift tax credit.
-Gifts made as part of Medicaid planning may well exceed the $12,000 per year per donee limit, and a gift tax return may have to be filed.
+The federal gift tax rule permits persons to give up to $15,000 per year per donee without filing a federal gift tax return.
+If gifts are made that exceed this limit, a gift tax return must be filed, but normally gift taxes are not owed because of the lifetime gift tax credit.
+Gifts made as part of Medicaid planning may well exceed the $15,000 per year per donee limit, and a gift tax return may have to be filed.

 I do not need to disclose assets to Medicaid if I am not reporting income from those assets on my income tax return.